 If you browse through our floor plan concepts, you will notice that many of them feature the main view wall with magnificent picture windows on the rear elevation.
-However, it is not uncommon for our in-house architectural firm, M.T.N Architects, to modify or design from scratch to accommodate the variety of lot configurations we face.
+However, it is not uncommon for our in-house design firm, M.T.N Design, to modify or design from scratch to accommodate the variety of lot configurations we face.
 This home, for example, is located on a piece of land that backs right up to a hillside.
 It is a great site with plenty of breathtaking views of the valleys below, but because of its location, the road access was limited to the front.
 So, by working with their designer, this couple decided to have their road lead towards their garage instead of a traditional entry.
 By doing this, they were able to adapt their design to accommodate the mountain’s views while still providing an attractive entrance that would give their guests that ‘wow’ factor when approaching the home.

 Designing to a Slope

 In this second example, the family found their dream location on their favorite ski hill in Park City, Utah.
 Wanting to be able to look down the hill as well as ski directly out of the home to the chair lifts below, the couple and their designer decided to create a front elevation that had many of the characteristics they loved from the Crested Butte’s rear elevations.
 The result is a completely custom home design with an inviting entry that is paired with a front-facing view wall as well as a rear-facing one that meets their lifestyle needs and wants.